PacktPublishing/Cloud-native-Application-Development-with-Java-EE/Section-4/cloud-native-jpa/README.md

 ## Video 4.2: Using JPA with Cloud-native databases

-In this video we are going to use a Cockroach DB as NewSQL database to store relational as well as JSON data.
+In Java EE the API for objection relational mapping is JPA.
+It can be used to store relational as well as JSON data in a cloud native databases such as CockroachDB by simply combining JPA with JSON-P.

 ### Step 1: Database Infrastructure Setup